 The GI-MAP™ 2.0

-The GI Microbial Assay Plus (GI-MAP™) now includes two new markers, in addition to the original analytes.
+The GI Microbial Assay Plus (GI-MAP™) now includes three new markers, in addition to the original analytes.

 Beta-glucuronidase is an enzyme produced by cells in the liver, kidney, intestinal epithelium, endocrine, and reproductive organs (1).
 However, the major producers of beta-glucuronidase are these bacteria: Bacteroides fragilis, Bacteroides vulgatus, Bacteroides uniformis, Clostridium paraputrificum, Clostridium clostridioforme, Clostridium perfringens, Escherichia coli, Eubacterium, Peptostreptococcus, Ruminococcus, and Staphylococcus.
 It is found in 97% of E.coli strains (2).
 The enzyme hydrolyzes B-glucuronide to make glucuronic acid and an aglycone, such as imine, thiol, or alcohol.
 Glucuronidation by way of beta-glucuronidase is a major route of detoxification in the human body (2).
 However, this enzyme can also convert pro-carcinogens to carcinogenic compounds (1).